-But he developed technical abilities and evaluating abilities and an understanding of the processes and alternatives - those abilities helped him develop world leading technology solutions, and to register 17 patents.
+But he developed technical abilities and evaluating abilities and an understanding of the processes and alternatives - those abilities helped him develop world-leading technology solutions, and to register 17 patents.

 Also, these abilities and the ability to identify opportunities helped him in his youth to identify a gap between technological progress and the firefighting field.

-He decided to build the Spectronix factory in the periphery, which specializes in firefighting with advanced technological method.
+He decided to build the Spectronix factory in the periphery, which specializes in firefighting with the advanced technological method.

 The Israeli entrepreneur Rami Levi